FlynnMcCall/CalibrateNanoMagnetometer/README.md

 <img width="813" alt="Final plot output" src="https://github.com/user-attachments/assets/945e9bd3-68be-4b11-9870-2fd1e9425281" />

+Btw: You can generate a smoothed output by uncommenting lines 76-81 in the ino script, and commenting out the current output.

 # How to use
 - First set the serial port on line 6 of PlotMagnetometerBias.py.